 The Company has exposure to interest rate risk as a result of its interest bearing investments.
 The Board regularly reviews the investment strategy of the Company in accordance with Air New Zealand Group policies and those outlined within the Company's Corporate Governance Framework.
-As at balance date all interest bearing investments were fixed for a minimum period of 31 days.
+Interest bearing investments were fixed for approximately 30 days.